AVEVA/AVEVA-Samples/Basic/DotNet/DotnetLinuxQuickstart.rst

 .NET Core is currently split into two major versions, 1x and 2x.
 This example targets .NET Core 2.x.
-If you wish to use the .NET Core 1.x version you will need to make changes to sudo apt-get install dotnet-sdk-2.1.3 command in the sequence as well as the QiClientLibrariesCore.csproj file within the project directory.
+If you wish to use the .NET Core 1.x version you will need to make changes to sudo apt-get install dotnet-sdk-2.1.3 command in the sequence as well as the SdsClientLibrariesCore.csproj file within the project directory.

 Command Sequence
 -----------------

-The following command sequence demonstrates the minimum configuration and execution steps needed to run the QiClientLibrariesCore project on a new installation of Ubuntu 16.04, users should make appropriate changes for other platforms.
+The following command sequence demonstrates the minimum configuration and execution steps needed to run the SdsClientLibrariesCore project on a new installation of Ubuntu 16.04, users should make appropriate changes for other platforms.
 Additionally, as with all of the sample code, the TenantId, NamespaceId and Access Key settings will need to be specified, this step is shown here by opening the appsettings.json file with the Nano file editor.